Military career of José de San Martín in Spain

 José de San Martín was an Argentine-born general who moved to Spain during his childhood.
 He served in the Spanish army from 1789 to 1811.
 During that time he fought among Spanish forces under siege by Moors, in a naval battle against the British navy and in the Peninsular War.
 In 1795 he was promoted to second lieutenant and during the Peninsular War he reached the rank of Lieutenant Colonel.
-However, San Martin ended up resigning his position and moved briefly to Britain, and then to Buenos Aires.
+However, San Martín ended up resigning his position and moved briefly to Britain, and then to Buenos Aires.
 In 1811, he participated in the Spanish American wars of independence.

 Early life

 José de San Martín was born in Yapeyú, Corrientes, son of Juan de San Martín and Gregoria Matorras del Ser.
 The exact year of Martín's birth is unknown, and historians are divided between 1777 and 1778.
 An officer in the military, Juan de San Martín requested a new deployment, and in 1781, he moved his family from Yapeyu to Buenos Aires.
 In 1783, the family moved to Madrid, where Juan made several requests for military promotion.
 In 1785, they moved to Málaga.
 Three years later, José de San Martín reached the age to join the army.